-The course introduces the concepts, principles, techniques and practices of Total Quality Management (TQM).
-It provides a historical background; a review of the most important pioneers and scientists such as Deming, Juran, Crosby and Ishikawa.
-Additionally, it explores the philosophies and ideas of the leading thinkers in quality management and change management.
-Students will learn the significance of TQM in reducing costs, meeting and exceeding customers'

-and other stakeholders' expectations of business organisations, and TQM awards and ISO.
-This course focuses on service quality, client satisfaction, process control and capability, inspection, efficiency improvement, Six Sigma Quality

-Concepts and statistics control tools to measure the quality of manufacturing and service-related processes.
+The course introduces students to the concepts, principles, techniques and practices of total quality management (TQM).
+It provides a historical background; a review to the most important pioneers and scientists such as Deming, Juran, Crosby and Ishikawa.
+Additionally it explores philosophies and ideas of the leading thinkers in quality management and change management.
+Students will learn the significant importance of TQM in reducing costs, meeting and exceeding customers and other stakeholders' expectations of business organizations, and TQM awards and ISO.
+This course focuses on the service quality, client satisfaction, process control and capability, inspection, efficiency improvement, Six Sigma Quality Concepts and the use of statistics control tools to measure the quality of manufacturing and service related processes.
+(Prerequisite: BA 342)